UNICEF is the United Nations Children’s Fund

 What does UNICEF do?

-- We deliver long-term international development programs, and partner with local organisations who are doing the same
+- UNICEF delivers long-term international development programs, and partners with local organisations who are doing the same

-- We respond to humanitarian emergencies, delivering both short- and long-term support and protection for children in crisis situations
+- UNICEF responds to humanitarian emergencies, delivering both short- and long-term support and protection for children in crisis situations

-- We advocate for children by influencing policy and guiding decision makers in prioritising children’s best interests at all times
+- UNICEF advocates for children by influencing policy and guiding decision makers in prioritising children’s best interests at all times

 You can find out more about the Convention on the Rights of the Child here.